-Unfair treatment at work isn’t always obvious, and it isn’t always legal.
-Some actions by employers or coworkers can cross the line, especially when they involve protected traits like race, gender, age, disability, or religion.
+Being subjected to unfair treatment at work is not always obvious, and in certain instances, it crosses the line into the territory of being illegal.
+Some actions by employers or coworkers can overstep what is allowed by law, especially when they involve protected traits like race, gender, age, disability, or religion.

-You may feel overlooked, singled out, or excluded, and wonder if it’s just office politics or something more serious.
-The truth is, certain behaviors aren’t just wrong, they may violate federal and Minnesota employment laws.
+You may feel overlooked, singled out, or excluded, and at these times, wonder if it is just “office politics” or something more serious.
+The truth is, certain behaviors are not just morally wrong; they may violate federal and Minnesota employment laws.

-At Madia Law, we’ve worked with employees across Minnesota who faced these exact situations, often without realizing their rights were being violated.
-That’s why we’ve put together this list of 6 common examples of unfair workplace treatment.
-If any of these sound familiar, it may be time to take a closer look at your protections, and what steps you can take next.
+At Madia Law, we have worked with thousands of employees in the Twin Cities and across Minnesota who faced these exact situations, often without realizing their rights were being violated.
+As a courtesy to our hardworking Minnesotan neighbors everywhere, we have put together this list of 6 common examples of unfair workplace treatment.
+If any of these sound familiar, it may be time to take a closer look at your protections and, with the assistance of a qualified Minnesota workplace discrimination lawyer, decide what steps make sense to take next.

 1. Discrimination

-Discrimination occurs when your employer makes decisions based on who you are instead of what you’ve accomplished.
-It can manifest in subtle or blatant ways, being excluded from key meetings, overlooked for promotions, or being held to a different standard than others.
-If those actions are tied to protected traits like race, gender, age, disability, religion, or national origin, it’s illegal.
+Discrimination occurs when your employer makes decisions based on who you are instead of what you have accomplished.
+It can manifest in subtle or blatant ways, such as being excluded from key meetings, overlooked for promotions, or being held to a different standard than others.
+If those actions are tied to protected traits like race, gender, age, disability, religion, or national origin, then they are illegal.

-Example: You’ve been consistently passed over for promotions, even though you’re more qualified than others being promoted, often individuals of a different race, gender, or age.
+Example: You have been consistently passed over for promotions, even though you are more qualified than others being promoted who might be individuals of a different race, gender, or age group.
 It feels personal.
 And it might be unlawful.

 Federal laws like Title VII of the Civil Rights Act and the Age Discrimination in Employment Act (ADEA) exist to prevent this exact kind of injustice.
 If your background is being used explicitly or implicitly to deny you opportunities, you may have the right to file a legal complaint.

-At Madia Law, we help employees in Minnesota recognize discrimination when it’s happening and take powerful legal steps to stop it.
+At Madia Law, we help employees in Minneapolis and across the state of Minnesota recognize discrimination when it is happening and take powerful legal steps to stop it.

 For a legal consultation, call 612-349-2729